SummaryRead the full fact sheet

 In Wolff-Parkinson-White syndrome, an extra pathway conducts the electrical impulses to the ventricles without the normal delay.
 This extra pathway does not usually have serious consequences.
 However sometimes the extra (“accessory”) pathway may “bounce” the electrical impulses back to the atria after each beat.
 This creates a circuit in which each atrial (upper chamber) beat is followed by a ventricular (lower chamber) beat, which is then followed by another atrial beat and so on.
 The heart rate can reach over 200 beats per minute, when the normal resting heart rate is around 70 to 80 beats per minute.

-Between one and two people per 1000 are thought to have Wolff-Parkinson-White syndrome.
+Between 1-2 people per 1000 are thought to have Wolff-Parkinson-White syndrome.
 The condition can be managed with medications and a procedure to get rid of the extra pathway, which usually does not require surgery.

 The symptoms of Wolff-Parkinson-White syndrome include: